Mario vs. Donkey Kong: Mini-Land Mayhem!: Development

 Mini-Land Mayhem was developed by Nintendo Software Technology.
-It was released on 14 November 2010 for Nintendo DS.
-Music in the game was described as "a hopped-up circus sounding Mario soundtrack," with Mario classics tweaked to a carnival setting.
+Music in the game was described as "a hopped-up circus sounding Mario soundtrack", with Mario classics tweaked to a carnival setting.
 Yukimi Shimura directed, Kensuke Tanabe produced, and Lawrence Schwedler composed.

 Reception

-Mini-Land Mayhem received "favorable" reviews according to video game review aggregator Metacritic.
-New York Post gave it an A, saying: "This the most awesome, challenging, and addictive game that has ever graced my DSiXL's screen."
-New York Daily News said that you can't go wrong with Mini-Land Mayhem.
-The Guardian gave it four stars out of five and said the game is a "creamy, comforting slice of puzzle-platforming bliss," and gave high praise to the level design.
-Metro said that the game "may be a relatively small improvement but this is definitely the best of the series yet, and as a result one of the DS's best puzzle games."
+Mini-Land Mayhem received "generally favorable" reviews according to video game review aggregator Metacritic.
+New York Post gave it an A rating.
+New York Daily News was positive to the game.
+The Guardian gave it four stars out of five and praised the level design.
+Metro called a game "a relatively small improvement" compared to other games in the series, but named it as one of the best puzzle games for DS.
 In Japan, Famitsu gave it a score of all 4 eights, for a total of 32 out of 40.

-The Daily Telegraph expressed that although it was similar to Lemmings, the overall game boasted "surprising depth and thanks to continually clever level design and easy, intuitive controls, it's an absolute joy to play."
+The Daily Telegraph expressed that although it was similar to Lemmings, the overall game boasted "surprising depth", in addition to its "clever" level design and easy, intuitive controls.
 IGN thought the game wasn't very hard, but did say it was "pure joy" to play, and adorable as well.
-Engadget liked that the game's interface was "simple and intuitive," with the game doing well at interpreting stylus movements.
-However, the review also said the Mini Marios did not handle cylindrical surfaces well, which was the "sole flaw" in the game.
+Engadget liked that the game's interface was "simple and intuitive", with the game doing well at interpreting stylus movements, but also said the Mini Marios did not handle cylindrical surfaces well, which was the "sole flaw" in the game.
 The review especially liked the Construction Zone, which is said was "shockingly" easy to get started on.
-Also, Eurogamer said that "tinkering with each stage's geometry is both mentally taxing and genuinely thrilling."
+Also, Eurogamer said that "tinkering with each stage's geometry is both mentally taxing and genuinely thrilling".